Alief Taylor High School

 Alief Taylor High School is a public high school in the Alief Independent School District.
-It is located in an unincorporated area in the Alief community of Harris County, near Houston.
+It is located in an unincorporated area in the Alief community of Harris County, near Houston, Texas, United States.
 Opened in 2001, Alief Taylor is the newest high school in the district.
 It is named after Edward "Doc" Taylor, who taught AP American History at Alief Hastings High School.

 According to the Texas Education Agency, Taylor covers grades 9-12 and has 500 or more students in each grade level.
 When it opened in the fall of 2001, it had only freshmen and sophomores.
 During the 2002–2003 school year the 11th grade was added.
 Taylor added its first 12th grade class during the 2003–2004 school year.
 Alief Taylor is one of two schools in Alief ISD that does not include a Ninth Grade Center, a separate building for ninth grade students.
 The other is Kerr High School.
 Alief Taylor was originally referred to as "High School No. 4."

 It is located in the International District.

-In 2019, Taylor received a C grade from the Texas Education Agency.
+In 2022, Taylor received a C rating from the Texas Education Agency.